BrerDawg/timer_util_linux/README.md

 ### Dependency
-Requires: FLTK library, a lean but functional gui library for linking, fltk-1.3.4-2 or better should work.
+Requires: FLTK library, a lean but functional gui library, fltk-1.3.4-2 or better should work.

 ### Build